-Try the following suggestions.
-See if you are more a human having or a human doing than you are a human being:

-TAKE SOME TIME TO ASSESS YOUR QUALITIES AND THOSE OF YOUR BUSINESS STAFF.
-BEGIN WITH YOURSELF:

-1. What are my salient qualities ?
-You may wish to ask others for opinions.

-2. Which of these qualities do I feel passionate about?
-(What inspires me?)

-3. DO OTHERS FEEL THIS ENERGY OF MINE AT WORK?

-4. WHAT CAN I DO TO REVEAL MORE OF "WHO I AM"?
-HOW CAN I LET WHAT IS TRULY ME SHOW THROUGH?
-(HOW CAN I LET THE IS SHINE?)

-Give the same four questions to each of your staff members.
+- Are you more of a human having or a human doing rather than a human being?
+Take some time to assess your qualities and those of your business staff.
+Begin with yourself: - 1.
+What are my salient qualities?
+You may wish to ask others for opinions. - 2.
+Which of these qualities do I feel passionate about?
+(What inspires me?) - 3.Do others feel this energy of mine at work? - 4.
+What can I do to reveal more of "who I am"?
+How can I let what is truly me show through?
+(How can I let the is shine?) - Give the same four questions to each of your staff members.
 Ask them to assess themselves and prepare to discuss their findings with you.